MasonM/avsh/README.md

 you're in a synced folder, it will change to the corresponding directory on the guest before running the command or starting the shell.
 Otherwise, it changes to `/vagrant`.

-# Why not a Vagrant plugin?
+# Why not make this a Vagrant plugin?

 Because Vagrant has too much overhead.
 Just running `vagrant version` takes nearly a second on my PC, which is enough to be annoying when running tests while developing. avsh has no dependencies, so